altonlee/altonlee.github.io/essays/eslint-master.md

   <li>Keep a consistent style of code throughout the program.</li>
 </ul>

 The UI used in my Engineering class was incredibly bare bones, hardly telling you what was wrong with the program until you ran it and got hit with the ``ERROR`` messages.
 Annoying as that was, had I added proper indentions and easier-to-recognize variables, I would have turned in the program early and taken a nap till the next week.
-Luckily, JavaScript has its Mr. Miyagi.
+Luckily, IntelliJ has its Mr. Miyagi.

 ## Benefits of Coding Standards

 <img class="ui small right floated image" src="../images/essay4-group.png">

-I talk a lot, but what are the benefits of applying rules to code?
 I've listed what I think the important benefits are here:

  <ul>
   <li>Improve a programmer's code literacy.</li>